DEFRA/defra-ai-governance-tool-admin/product-requirements/initial-product-requirements.md

   - Use routing to maintain the relationship between GovernanceTemplates and WorkflowTemplates.
   - Use form state management and API integration for creation.

+---

-## Feature 3: Checklist Item Template Management  (✅ Feature Completed)
+## Feature 3: Checklist Item Template Management

 **Feature Description:**
 Enable management of ChecklistItemTemplates that define the tasks within a workflow.
+These templates include configuration details, type definitions, and dependency references.
+**Notes:**
-These templates include configuration details, type definitions, and dependency references. **Note:** The legacy `itemKey` has been removed.
-Dependencies are now tracked using the `dependencies_requires` array (an array of ObjectIds).
-API endpoints will accept this array as a list of objectId strings and will return fully populated ChecklistItemTemplate objects in GET responses.
+- The legacy `itemKey` and `dependencies` fields have been removed.
+- Dependencies are now tracked via the `dependencies_requires` array (an array of ObjectId strings).
+- **New:** All GET endpoints for ChecklistItemTemplates will return a computed field, `dependencies_requiredBy`, which contains all ChecklistItemTemplate objects that include the current object in their `dependencies_requires` array.

 ### Story 3.1: Backend API for Checklist Item Template CRUD  (✅ Story Completed)
 - **As a** backend developer, **I want** to implement CRUD operations for ChecklistItemTemplate using the `/api/v1/checklist-item-templates` endpoints, **so that** each workflow can have its own defined tasks.
 - **Design / UX Consideration:**
   Validate that each POST includes required fields such as `workflowTemplateId`, `name`, and `type` (along with `createdAt` and `updatedAt`).
-The optional `dependencies_requires` field should be an array of objectId strings that reference other ChecklistItemTemplates.
+  The optional `dependencies_requires` field must be an array of objectId strings.
 Do not accept whole objects in this field.
 - **Acceptance Criteria:**
   - **Given** a valid POST payload (with `workflowTemplateId`, `name`, `type`, and optionally `dependencies_requires` as an array of objectId strings), **When** a POST request is made to `/api/v1/checklist-item-templates`, **Then** a new ChecklistItemTemplate is created and returned.
-  - **Given** an existing ChecklistItemTemplate, **When** a GET request is made to `/api/v1/checklist-item-templates/{id}`, **Then** the ChecklistItemTemplate is returned, and any `dependencies_requires` array is fully populated with the corresponding checklist item template objects.
+  - **Given** an existing ChecklistItemTemplate, **When** a GET request is made to `/api/v1/checklist-item-templates/{id}`, **Then** the ChecklistItemTemplate is returned with the populated `dependencies_requires` **and** the computed `dependencies_requiredBy` field.
+    - The `dependencies_requiredBy` field includes all ChecklistItemTemplate objects that list the current template in their `dependencies_requires` array.
   - **Given** an existing ChecklistItemTemplate, **When** a PUT request is made,
     **Then** the template is updated accordingly.